rmfatemi/bitvoker/README.md

     For users prioritizing data privacy or looking to bypass external usage limits, **bitvoker** supports local AI processing with <a href="https://ollama.com/">Ollama</a>.
 We recommend deploying a compact yet powerful model like `gemma3:1b` for optimal performance, even on systems with limited hardware.
 Users requiring enhanced privacy, stricter control, or wishing to avoid external rate limits are advised to opt for the self-hosted Ollama configuration
 ---

-### Advanced Notification Rule System
+### Customizable Notification Rule System

 **bitvoker**'s rule system provides complete control over notification processing and delivery:

 * **Customizable Behavior**: Define rules to cutomize alerts based on source of alert, original content, AI prcessed content and more
 * **Dynamic Notification Delivery**: Complete control over notification destinations, including when, where, and what to send
-* **Granular Control**: Maintain full control over sources, destinations, and AI behavior while preserving adaptable automation workflows.
+* **Granular Control**: Maintain full control over sources, destinations, and AI behavior while preserving adaptable automation workflows
 ---

-## Setup
+## 🏗️ Setup
 This repository supports two ways of running **bitvoker**.
 For a consistent and isolated environment, using Docker is recommended.

 ### Docker